microsoft/vscode-webview-ui-toolkit/src/button/README.md

 ### Icon Only

-An icon can also fill the default slot of the Button component (instead of text) to create an Icon Button by using the `appearance="icon"` attribute and value.
+An icon can also fill the default slot of the Button component (instead of text) to create an icon button by using the `appearance="icon"` attribute and value.

 **❗️❗️❗️ Important ❗️❗️❗️**

-Because Icon Buttons do not have text that can be used by screen readers, they are not meaningfully/semantically accessible by default.
+Because icon buttons do not have text that can be used by screen readers, they are not meaningfully/semantically accessible by default.

-An `aria-label` of "Icon Button" is automatically defined on all icon buttons so they are still technically accessible out of the box, however, a descriptive and meaningful label that fits the use case or context of the Icon Button should be defined to replace the default label.
+An `aria-label` of "Icon Button" is automatically defined on all icon buttons so they are still technically accessible out of the box, however, a descriptive and meaningful label that fits the use case or context of the icon button should be defined to replace the default label.

-For example, if you're using an Icon Button to confirm a state change, adding an `aria-label` with the value "Confirm" or "Confirm Changes" would be appropriate.
+For example, if you're using an icon button to confirm a state change, adding an `aria-label` with the value "Confirm" or "Confirm Changes" would be appropriate.

 [Interactive Storybook Example](https://microsoft.github.io/vscode-webview-ui-toolkit/?path=/story/library-button--with-icon-only)